Abdallah1321/IMDBepisodes/README.md

 After scraping all this data, I merged the csv file to a file with around 32,000 records, containing all the episode data as well as the reviews.

+The next step was cleaning the data, then commencing the analysis and visualisation so the data can be understood and explained clearly.

+Finally, a dashboard was created to present the data.

 View the dashboard for yourself!

 **Dashboard link:** https://abdallahsepisodes.herokuapp.com/